-Ms M. Sint, Chairman
+M. Sint, Chair

 Former Chair of the Executive Board of Isala clinics in Zwolle.
 Appointed on 20 August 2012 and reappointed on 20 April 2017.
-In addition to being the Chair of the BNG Bank Supervisory Board, she is Chair of the NL Healthcare Supervisory Board and a Supervisory Board member of De Friesland/FBTO Zorgverzekeringen.
+In addition to being the Chair of the BNG Bank Supervisory Board, she serves as Chair of the PGGM Supervisory Board and as a Supervisory Board member of NL Healthcare.